-Poland United Kingdom United States Ireland Germany Netherlands Norway Sweden France Canada Italy China Greece Denmark Australia Spain Austria Belgium Brazil Russia Iceland Finland Switzerland Czech Republic Japan Ukraine Portugal Turkey Hungary South Africa Singapore Jersey Croatia Slovakia India Cyprus Philippines Bosnia and Herzegovina South Korea Bulgaria Taiwan Mexico Lithuania Georgia Thailand United Arab Emirates Egypt Malta Hong Kong Romania Oman Slovenia Israel Vietnam Isle of Man Bangladesh Argentina Indonesia Luxembourg Estonia Iraq Qatar Albania Belarus Saudi Arabia Algeria Malaysia Tunisia Peru Colombia Serbia Ecuador Guernsey Kazakhstan Kenya Latvia Pakistan Chile Morocco Angola Uzbekistan New Zealand Guyana Kuwait Moldova Kosovo Nigeria Montenegro Dominican Republic Venezuela Costa Rica Sri Lanka Uganda Rwanda Libya Uruguay Azerbaijan Armenia Senegal British Virgin Islands Puerto Rico Iran Mozambique Palestinian Territory Mali North Macedonia Bolivia Cabo Verde Tanzania Trinidad and Tobago Gambia Bahamas Jordan Panama Guatemala Nicaragua Madagascar Yemen Mauritius Equatorial Guinea Kyrgyzstan Bahrain Namibia Paraguay El Salvador Afghanistan Seychelles Cuba Maldives Faroe Islands Saint Vincent and the Grenadines Nepal Mongolia Liberia Guinea Gibraltar Lebanon Reunion Syria Lesotho Turks and Caicos Islands Suriname Honduras Papua New Guinea Jamaica Zimbabwe Cote D'Ivoire Sao Tome and Principe Sudan Bhutan Vatican City Bermuda Guadeloupe Laos Cameroon Ghana Mauritania Aland Islands Romania Flag Meaning & Details 87 VISITORS FROM HERE!
+Poland United Kingdom United States Ireland Germany Netherlands Norway Sweden France Canada Italy China Greece Denmark Australia Spain Austria Belgium Brazil Russia Iceland Finland Switzerland Czech Republic Japan Ukraine Portugal Turkey Hungary Singapore South Africa Jersey Croatia Slovakia India Cyprus Philippines Bosnia and Herzegovina South Korea Bulgaria Taiwan Mexico Lithuania Georgia Thailand United Arab Emirates Egypt Malta Hong Kong Romania Oman Slovenia Israel Vietnam Isle of Man Bangladesh Argentina Indonesia Luxembourg Estonia Iraq Albania Qatar Belarus Saudi Arabia Algeria Malaysia Tunisia Peru Kazakhstan Colombia Serbia Ecuador Guernsey Kenya Latvia Pakistan Chile Morocco Angola Uzbekistan New Zealand Guyana Kuwait Moldova Kosovo Nigeria Sri Lanka Montenegro Dominican Republic Venezuela Costa Rica Uganda Rwanda Libya Uruguay Azerbaijan Armenia Senegal British Virgin Islands Puerto Rico Iran Mozambique Palestinian Territory Mali North Macedonia Bolivia Seychelles Cabo Verde Tanzania Trinidad and Tobago Gambia Bahamas Jordan Panama Guatemala Nicaragua Madagascar Yemen Mauritius Equatorial Guinea Kyrgyzstan Bahrain Namibia Paraguay El Salvador Afghanistan Cuba Maldives Faroe Islands Saint Vincent and the Grenadines Nepal Mongolia Liberia Guinea Gibraltar Lebanon Reunion Syria Lesotho Turks and Caicos Islands Suriname Honduras Papua New Guinea Jamaica Zimbabwe Cote D'Ivoire Sao Tome and Principe Sudan Bhutan Vatican City Bermuda Guadeloupe Laos Cameroon Ghana Mauritania Aland Islands Romania Flag Meaning & Details 87 VISITORS FROM HERE!
 Romania Flag Flag Information three equal vertical bands of cobalt blue (hoist side), chrome yellow, and vermilion red modeled after the flag of France, the colors are those of the principalities of Walachia (red and yellow) and Moldavia (red and blue), which united in 1862 to form Romania the national coat of arms that used to be centered in the yellow band has been removed note: now similar to the flag of Chad, whose blue band is darker also resembles the flags of Andorra and Moldova

 Learn more about Romania »